10 Best Amazon Seller Tools & Apps for Beginners

 4. SellerBoard

 SellerBoard is a profit analytics dashboard that connects to your Seller Central account via API and shows you actual profit after every deduction — Amazon fees, FBA storage costs, PPC spend, refunds, and cost of goods.
 This might seem like something Amazon should provide natively, but Seller Central’s financial reporting is notoriously difficult to use for per-product profit analysis.
 SellerBoard fills that gap within minutes of connecting your account.
-For new sellers who need to understand their unit economics early, it is one of the highest-value tools per dollar spent.
+For new sellers who need to understand their unit economics early, it is one of the highest-value apps per dollar spent.

 - Real-time profit dashboard showing revenue, fees, PPC costs, and net profit by day/week/month.